 With all the attention paid to crystal encrusted statement necklaces and sparkly earrings in the last few years, it’s refreshing to see jewelry with a minimalist aesthetic make an appearance.
 Triangles in particular have been popular.

 In early November I put together “All the Angles,” a roundup of geometric jewelry for the Boston Globe.
-Here’s a followup on that, with many more modern geometric jewelry picks, from triangle necklaces in marble or copper to rose gold pyramid studs to diamond encrusted geometric rings.
+Here’s a followup on that, with many more modern geometric jewelry picks, from triangle necklaces in marble or copper to rose gold pyramid studs to diamond encrusted geometric rings, from StyleCarrot partners and other sites I love.

 Earlier this summer, Shelley Simpson, designer and founder of tabletop line Mud Australia, visited Boston for the first time.
 Natalie van Dijk Carpenter, owner of South End boutique Lekker Home, hosted her for an evening.
 I was out of town, but was able to catch up with her a few days later by phone.